Your 49 Week Old Baby

 Are you hearing any sounds which are suspiciously like words?
 There are some common sounds most babies make in the second six months.
 For example, mama and dada are sounds that babies around the world make, and they have developed into words for parents in many languages.
 Most words for ‘baby’ come from the baba sound.

 You will start to hear your baby’s early language about now, and it will echo the words he hears often during his day.
-It’s common to hear short and sharp words like “up” and “no”, and greeting likes “hi” and “bye”, or favourite things like “ball” or “book”.
+It’s common to hear short and sharp words like “up” and “no”, and greeting likes “hi” and “bye”, or favorite things like “ball” or “book”.
 Your baby might attempt any word that has some meaning for him.

 You might be raising your baby to be bilingual, with each parent speaking a different language to him.
 If so, his first words will probably come later.
 A baby who has been learning sign language might sign words before speaking them.
 Many have the sign for “milk” working for them well before their first birthday!